Silvenga/silvenga.com/input/posts/pci-passthough-hpe-servers.md

 That sounds a lot like the error from Hyper-V...

 It turns out, there are a huge amount of BIOS settings not exposed in the BIOS options.
 One of these settings is around enabling/disabling RMRR on each PCI slot.
-The only way to modify these settings is by using XML and the conrep interface (a binary that interacts with the BIOS ROM directly).
+The only way to modify these settings is by using XML and the `conrep` interface (a binary that interacts with the BIOS ROM directly).

+> Note: I'm doing this in Windows, since a lot of people think this is Linux only.
+> Under Ubuntu, the `hp-scripting-tools` package provides `conrep`.

 Let's do that now:

-> Doing this in Windows, since a lot of people think this is Linux only.
-> Under Ubuntu, the `hp-scripting-tools` package provides `conrep`.

 ```powershell
 # Download and install the tools: